All parents/carers are expected to read all of the following information before bringing your child for a trial

 Do Parents Stay On Site?

-All parents/ carers are reminded to check that their child has had a drink and been to the toilet before the class begins as going during the session will waste their training time, disrupt the class and more importantly with preschoolers, possibly lead to the whole of the rest of the class asking to go.
-Gymnasts older than 5 are sent to the toilet by themselves unless their parent is present, no participants are allowed to leave the hall without permission from a coach.
-Parents of pre-school children must stay on site to take their child to the toilet.
+All parents/ carers are reminded to check that their child has had a drink and been to the toilet before the class begins as going during the session will waste their training time, disrupt the class and more importantly with pre-schoolers, possibly lead to the whole of the rest of the class asking to go.
+During the session all gymnasts are sent to the toilet by themselves, we cannot assist young children due to health and safety reasons.
+Therefore your pre-school child needs to be self sufficient with the toilet.
+No participants are allowed to leave the hall without permission from a coach.

 Food And Drink

 Your child is expected to be sent to the session with a bottle of water, it is essential they stay hydrated during exercise.
 No other drinks such as juice are permitted.
 No food is permitted in the gym due to hygiene and health and safety reasons (allergies), children are not allowed to snack during the session.
 No chewing gum is allowed during the session as it is a choking hazard.
 Ideally children should have eaten a light meal or snack at least an hour before coming to gymnastics, this will prevent children feeling sick and getting a stitch during the warm up.
 Feeding your child just before they arrive could impact on their training please try to avoid this.